 What is the FDCPA?

 The Fair Debt Collection Practices Act was initiated in 1977 to address unscrupulous practices among some debt collectors, such as harassment and deception, in collecting outstanding monies from consumers.
-It gave consumers control over when and how debt collectors contact them, establish privacy protections surround the collection of debts, and protection from certain practices.
-This is the first time the FDCPA has been changed since 1977.
-The change is designed, in part, to address newer communication technologies.
+It gave consumers control over when and how debt collectors contacted them.
+It also established privacy protections surrounding the collection of debts as well as protection from certain practices.
+This is the first change since 1977 for the FDCPA.
+The changes are designed, in part, to address newer communication technologies.

 Who Is A Debt Collector?